jasonsbeer/AmigaPCI/TechnicalManual.md

 3|AD[19]|$08 0000
 4|AD[20]|$10 0000

 **NOTE:** When a PCI Target device is configured under the Local PCI Bridge base address (Prometheus Mode), bits AD31 and AD30 of the address are set, forcing all Prometheus configured base addresses to start at $C000 0000.
 This prevents Prometheus configured devices from responding to addresses assigned to an AUTOCONFIG PCI device, which will never start with $C000 0000.
 This is implemented in the Local PCI Bridge hardware and is transparent to software.
-Thus, this approach will not affect existing drivers and new drivers need not do anything different from the Prometheus standard.
+Thus, this approach does not affect how drivers are expected to behave to support the Prometheus standard.
 This is noted here to explain the hardware implementation in better detail.

 #### 2.3.3.1 PCI Command Examples